gauthsvenkat/flake/CONVENTIONS.md

 ## Architecture Principles

-- **Components must not import other components**.
+- **Modules must not import other modules**.
 They are self-contained building blocks designed for reuse across different bases and hosts.
 - If a component's configuration doesn't apply to all hosts, consider splitting it into multiple files within its own subdirectory.
 This allows bases or hosts to selectively import the relevant parts.

 ## Code Style